SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 Afterwards, this allows you to manage the styles version in one centralized place.

-## useLatestStyles for dev environments
+## Using useLatestStyles for Developer Environments

-Instead of overriding `$styleVersion`, you can set the boolean variable `$useLatestStyles`to `true` to always apply the latest styling version in your app.
+Instead of overriding `$styleVersion`, you can set the boolean variable `$useLatestStyles` to `true` to always apply the latest styling version in your app.
 This can be useful for development, demos, or proofs of concept.
 The following is an example:

 ```scss
 $useLatestStyles: true;
 ```

-## Styles for Future releases
+## Styles for Future Releases

-If for some reason there are styles defined for a version higher than the one curently installed , they will never apply.
+If for some reason there are styles defined for a version that is higher than the one that is currently installed, these styles will never apply.
 This is true regardless of the version defined in `$styleVersion` or if `$useLatestStyles` is `true`.

-Lets use for example an app using the Spartacus 4.3 release.
-Also, in a feature library, there are styles defined for 4.5 and above.
-Regardless of if `$styleVersion` is set to 4.5 in the app or if `$useLatestStyles` is `true`, the styles defined for version 4.5 and above will not display because 4.5 is higher than the current version of the Spartacus release being used, which is 4.3.
+For example, you could have a storefront app that is using the Spartacus 4.3 libraries, while in a feature library, there are styles defined for version 4.5 and above.
+Regardless of whether `$styleVersion` is set to 4.5 in the app or if `$useLatestStyles` is set to to `true`, the styles defined for version 4.5 and above will not display because 4.5 is higher than the current version of the Spartacus libraries that are being used, which is 4.3.

-## Implement Versioned Styles
+## Implementing Versioned Styles

 Spartacus developers can handle breaking changes in styles with the `forVersion` mixin.
-The styles wrapped in the `forVersion` mixin then apply or not depending on the `$styleVersion` variable. (or `$useLatestStyles`)
+The styles wrapped in the `forVersion` mixin then apply or not depending on the `$styleVersion` variable (or `$useLatestStyles`).

 The `forVersion` mixin accepts a version parameter.
 The version parameter is the minimum version at which the styles wrapped in the `forVersion` mixin will apply.
-If the application's style version is below the version specified by `forVersion`, the styles wrapped in `forVersion` are not present in the generated css and thus, don't apply.
+If the application's style version is below the version specified by `forVersion`, the styles wrapped in `forVersion` are not present in the generated CSS and as a result, they do not apply.

 The following example illustrates a style that requires a defined style version of 2.2 or above to apply: